Epstein–Barr virus: Entry to the cell

 EBV can infect both B cells and epithelial cells.
 The mechanisms for entering these two cells are different.

 To enter B cells, viral glycoprotein gp350 binds to cellular receptor CD21 (also known as CR2).
 Then, viral glycoprotein gp42 interacts with cellular MHC class II molecules.
 This triggers fusion of the viral envelope with the cell membrane, allowing EBV to enter the B cell.
-Human CD35, also known as complement receptor 1 (CR1), is an additional attachment factor for gp350/220, and can provide a route for entry of EBV into CD21-negative cells, including immature B-cells.
-EBV infection downregulates expression of CD35.
+Human CD35, also known as complement receptor 1 (CR1), is an additional attachment factor for gp350 / 220, and can provide a route for entry of EBV into CD21-negative cells, including immature B-cells.
+EBV infection downregulates the expression of CD35.